Inverated/Text-to-QR-Code/README.md

 Using OpenCV to process image and Zxing library to code and decode.
 Compilled using maven.

+Note: The code is done very badly before I knew of the concept of OOP.
+Might return to redo

 # How to encode
 1. Run App.java / clone and run ```mvn javafx:run ```
 2. Fill up value to encode